 Most cities have a Senior Center where individuals can attend classes or lectures.
 Learning new skills is positive for everyone.
 The Senior Center can also be a good place to learn about volunteer opportunities nearby.
 The healing effects of giving back to a community have also been proven to be especially beneficial for the lonely.
 Not only are seniors sharing their skills, but they are interacting with new people and building new friendships.

 Social seniors are happy and healthy seniors, regardless of what type of senior living community they choose.
 It’s important to get out of the house and get involved.
-For more information and tips on how to stay social during the golden years, visit the Seniorly Resource Center or search for senior housing options today!
+For more information and tips on how to stay social during the golden years, visit the Seniorly Resource Center or search for an assisted living near you today!